Silhouette of a mans profile behind a blue circle light on a black background.

 Market research can be accomplished through various methods, including surveys, interviews, competitive analysis, and online research.
 By analysing the data collected, you can identify the unique selling points of your brand and understand how to differentiate yourself from competitors.
 This knowledge is essential in crafting a customer profile that aligns with your brand’s value proposition and resonates with your target audience.

-To analyse customer behavior, you can leverage analytics tools, track website interactions, monitor social media engagement, and analyse email marketing metrics.
+To analyse customer behaviour, you can leverage analytics tools, track website interactions, monitor social media engagement, and analyse email marketing metrics.
 By understanding the customer journey and touchpoints that lead to conversion, you can identify areas for improvement and optimise your marketing efforts.

 A customer journey map is a visual representation of the customer’s experience with your brand from initial contact to conversion and beyond.
 By mapping out each stage of the customer journey, you can identify pain points, opportunities, and touchpoints that impact the customer’s decision-making process.
 This map helps you understand the customer’s perspective and align your marketing efforts to meet their needs at each stage.